henrikbak/docker-drop/README.md

 ### Database
 Import database
 ```
-$ sc db-import
+$ sc import-db
 ```
-*Import dumps/import/import.sql to the database.*
+*Imports dumps/import/import.sql to the database.*

 Export database
 ```
-$ sc db-export
+$ sc export-db
 ```
 *Exports the current database to the dumps/export folder.*

 ## .env
 The environment file contains credentials and version numbers for the Docker containers.
-This information is included both in the docker-compose.yml and the sc.sh.
+This information is included both in the Dockerfile for PHP, the docker-compose.yml and the sc.sh.